bldl/emplace-spidermonkey/README.md

    **What is it?**

-   `Map.prototype.upsert` is a new method for `Map`-object in JavaScript™.
+   `Map.prototype.upsert` is a new method for <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map">`Map`-object</a> in JavaScript™.
 The operation simplifies the process of inserting or updating key-value pairs in the `Map`: it checks for existence of a key and then either `insert`s or `update`s a key-value pair.

+   This proposal is also intended for <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap">`WeakMap`</a>, which shares a similar API structure.
+The behavior of `upsert` in `WeakMap` would follow the same principles, with the primary difference being the behavior of keys in `WeakMap`, as they are held weakly and can be garbage collected when no other references to them exist.
+In this tutorial however, we will focus on the `Map`-implementation.

    **How does it work?**
    The `upsert` operation takes two arguments: a `key` and a `handler` object.
 The `handler` contains two properties: